Noah-Stull/inspirational-app/README.md

 # inspirational-app

-A small PyQt6 desktop app that displays a random inspirational quote.
+A small PyQt6 desktop app that displays a hyper-graph.

 ## Setup